 Younes Saramifar, an assistant professor in the anthropology department at the Vrije Universiteit Amsterdam, said Alamolhoda’s comments “reflect the general tendencies of those of Shia clergy who are aligned with the Islamic Republic to infiltrate everyday lives and shape the religiosity and political practices of believers from within their own private spaces.”

-The academic said that while Alamolhoda is not alone in being the torchbearer of religious fundamentalism, and his public remarks and manners of expression are “crude and unpolished, unlike [Supreme Leader Ayatollah] Khamenei, who signals his followers through metaphors and veiled language,” he told Asia Times.
+The academic said that while Alamolhoda is not alone in being the torchbearer of religious fundamentalism, his public remarks and manners of expression are “crude and unpolished, unlike [Supreme Leader Ayatollah] Khamenei, who signals his followers through metaphors and veiled language,” he told Asia Times.

 Although progressive, moderate clerics in Iran have consistently rebuffed hardline renditions of Islam, pro-reform seminarians are in minority and are often drowned out by the fiery conservatives.